ckd1618/django_cart/README.md

 //when dealing with css div.myclass refers to a class found on the same line
 // div .myclass refer to two separate lines

+//acquire fontawesome 5.0.13 and add its webfont folder to static and its all.min.css file to static/css python manage.py collectstatic

+python manage.py startapp search_app
+//create the templates folder in search_app and add it to installed apps in settins.py, besure to add it to templates = 'DIRS' as well

+python manage.py startapp cart